ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

 Struggling to secure your open-source Kibana?
 This post offers a robust solution.
 Implement Single Sign-On (SSO) to Kibana using Nginx as a reverse proxy.

-Integrate seamlessly with Keycloak (LDAP or Active Directory) for centralised authentication.
+Integrate seamlessly with Keycloak as an OpenID Connect provider for centralised authentication.
 Fortify your Elastic Stack with Public Key Infrastructure (PKI) certificates.
 Ensure secure Kibana-to-Elasticsearch communication.
 All components are containerised and orchestrated with Docker Compose for easy deployment.
 Enhance security, streamline user access, and leverage existing AD infrastructure.
 A must-read for engineers seeking enterprise-grade Kibana security.
 Transform your data visualisation with uncompromised access control.

 <!--more-->